Project

 If you need something even more complicated then the existing api/channel/list and api/idnode/save calls allow you to modify everything, but they should be used with care.

-Updated by Andreas Fornberg almost 7 years ago
+Updated by Andreas Fornberg about 7 years ago

 Would it be possible to move something from for example beginning in the channelname to the end?